lgbouma/lgbouma.com/content/notes.md

 #### NGC 2516 (CDIPS-III, Bouma+21) Supplementary Data

 _2021.04.27_.
 For most purposes, Table 1 of the paper contains everything you need.
-The reports below are a supplement that can help manually resolve period ambiguities.
+The reports and light curves below are a supplement that can help manually resolve period ambiguities.
 Additional information (_e.g._, spectroscopy, Gaia astrometry) can also be helpful when deciding how to interpret a periodogram peak.

 * [Table 1](https://www.dropbox.com/s/97qpy2bxbxejsqs/table1.csv?dl=0)
 * [Explanatory PDF](https://www.dropbox.com/s/bp2weiklfgqhow4/EXAMPLE.pdf?dl=0)